pulumi/pulumi-hugo/README.md

 We try and align Pulumi documentation to the [Pulumi Docs Style Guide](docs/style-guide.md).

+## User Experience Standards

+We try and align to the [Pulumi User Experience Standards](docs/ux-standards.md).

 ## Shortcodes and web components

 We use number of Hugo shortcodes and web components in our pages.
 You can read more about many of them in the [components README](https://github.com/pulumi/theme/tree/master/stencil).